Comment by BoorishBears

 I tried Continue but it wasn't very smooth at all.

-kungfufrog 10 months ago
+kungfufrog a year ago

 I started paying for Sourcegraph's Cody AI because of how great the integration was in JetBrains IDEs!